rafsch16/disaster-response-pipeline/README.md

 This project is part of the Udacity course in Data Science.
 The files related to this project were provided by Udacity, with modifications added by the student.
 The aim of the project is to analyse disaster data from Figure Eight to build a model for an API that classifies disaster data.

-The model will be accesible through a web app, where an emergency worker can input a new message and get classification results in several categories.
+The model will be accessible through a web app, where an emergency worker can input a new message and get classification results in several categories.
 This web app will also display visualizations of the data.

 ## File Descriptions<a name="files"></a>